The Mindful Museum

 What is the Mindful Museum?

-In this way, we have helped people to engage more fully with our permanent collection as well as with our special exhibitions.
-In encountering familiar works as well as art that is entirely new to them, participants have been able to reflect upon the importance of their own mental health.
+For the past seven years, we’ve been incorporating mindfulness into our learning programmes and for different audiences.
+We’ve explored how this valuable skill can be used in the appreciation of art.
+It’s helped people to engage more fully with our permanent collection and our special exhibitions.
+Also, in encountering familiar works and art that’s entirely new to them, people have been able to reflect upon the importance of their own mental health.

 What our visitors say